coder/coder/README.md

 ## IDE Support

+Coder gives you a few ways of accessing your workspace:

+- `coder port-forward` a remote port to a local port
+- `coder ssh`
+- A URL interface to HTTP services

-Coder gives you a private tunnel to any port on your workspace as well as SSH access.
-You can use any Web IDE ([code-server](https://github.com/coder/code-server), [projector](https://github.com/JetBrains/projector-server), [Jupyter](https://jupyter.org/), etc.), [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/), [VS Code Remote](https://code.visualstudio.com/docs/remote/ssh-tutorial) or even a file sync such as [mutagen](https://mutagen.io/).
+With these methods, you can use any Web IDE ([code-server](https://github.com/coder/code-server), [projector](https://github.com/JetBrains/projector-server), [Jupyter](https://jupyter.org/), etc.), [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/), [VS Code Remote](https://code.visualstudio.com/docs/remote/ssh-tutorial) or even a file sync such as [mutagen](https://mutagen.io/).

 <p align="center">
   <img src="./docs/images/ide-icons.svg" height=72>